opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 ## Conventions

-In additin to the conventions listed below ensure to use the [Java Programming Language Code Conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html).
+In addition to the conventions listed below ensure to use the [Java Programming Language Code Conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html).

 ### Location